HackerN64/F3DEX3/README.md

   slightly improves RDP draw time for large tris (max of about 500 us per frame, usually much less or zero).

+### Miscellaneous

+- Microcode counts the number of primitives (tris and tex rects) actually sent to the RDP (after culling and clipping), which can be accessed after the task is finished as a performance counter.

 ## Porting Your Romhack Codebase to F3DEX3